Sidney Crosby Pittsburgh Penguins captain smiles after face-off in NHL game between Penguins and Colorado Avalanche at PPG Paints Arena

 “Kyle (Dubas) and I haven’t even talked about it,” Crosby said.
 “But I’ll talk with Pat (Brisson) and Kyle later this summer.
 We’ll talk about it and do what makes sense.
 If it does make sense to sign for a couple of years, then we’ll do that.”

-That lineup choice paid off.
+His Switzerland trip is already paying off.
 Crosby tied a 32-year-old IIHF record with four assists in a single period against Denmark, and Hockey Canada named him player of the game.
-Watch the full game:
+Watch the highlights:

 Jason Clarke